ntekchandani/gameofwar/README.md

 # gameofwar

-This is an implementation of the Game of War (card game) as described here: http://en.wikipedia.org/wiki/War_(card_game)
+This is a Java implementation of the Game of War (card game) as described here: http://en.wikipedia.org/wiki/War_(card_game)

 # build